jupyter-book/jupyter-book/README.md

     * a publication-quality PDF.

 ## Governance of this project
-Jupyter Book is now in a maintenance phase, where new feature requests have lower priority than bugfixes.
+Jupyter Book 1.x is now in a maintenance phase, where new feature requests have lower priority than bugfixes.
+Jupyter Book 2.x will be built on the new [MyST-MD document engine](https://mystmd.org/).
+See [our blog post](https://executablebooks.org/en/latest/blog/2024-05-20-jupyter-book-myst/) for more information.

 ## Contribute or improve the book